 WW2 British RN Officer's Sword, Lt J F Stewart,

-HMS Undine, POW, for sale
+HMS Undine, POW, Sold

 In good condition, the WW2 British RN Officer's Sword of Lieutenant